INQUIRE

 In modern luxury condominiums, wellness is no longer limited to a gym or pool.
-It now includes integrated spaces for fitness, recovery, outdoor activity, and routines that support how residents live every day.
+It now includes integrated spaces for fitness, recovery, outdoor activity, social connection, and routines that support how residents live every day.

 Wellness within residential development typically includes several key components: